School of Rock (company)

 School of Rock is a music education program.
-This for-profit educational company operates and franchises after-school music instruction schools in the United States, Chile, Canada, Brazil, Peru, Colombia, South Africa, Mexico, Australia, Paraguay, Taiwan, Ireland, Spain, Portugal, and the Philippines.
-School of Rock currently has 307 open locations in fourteen countries serving more than 55,000 students.
+This for-profit educational company operates and franchises after-school music instruction schools in the United States, Chile, Canada, Brazil, Peru, Colombia, South Africa, Mexico, Australia, Paraguay, Taiwan, Ireland, Spain, Portugal, and Uruguay.
+School of Rock currently has more than 400 open locations in sixteen countries serving more than 70,000 students.

-Though they offer a pre-school introduction to music for children age two through six, the majority of their students are in a performance-based program where students are accepted at any skill level, with the goal getting them on stage, playing a concert before a paying audience.
-The most skilled students in each school form a band and play concerts in their city, and the top students from each school compete to become a member of an "All-Star" band and tour regionally.
-They have recently expanded to offering career development for working bands, and "Grad School" for adult amateur musicians.
+Though they offer a pre-school introduction to music for children age two through six, the majority of their students are in a performance-based program where students are accepted at any skill level, with the goal of getting them on stage, playing a concert before a paying audience.
+The most skilled students in each school form a band and play concerts in their city, and the top students from each school compete to become a member of an "AllStar" band and tour regionally.
+They have recently expanded to offer career development for working bands, and adult programs for adult amateur musicians.
 Successful musicians occasionally serve as "Guest Professors" and perform with the students.
+Some School of Rock graduates have gone on to appear on shows like American Idol and The Voice.